Advice

 Key insights:

-• A pre-approval letter is provided by a lender after a thorough analysis of a potential buyer's credit and financial history
+• A lender will issue a pre-approval letter after an analysis of a potential buyer's credit and financial history.

-• A pre-approval letter explicitly tells real estate agents and home sellers how much a buyer can borrow in a home mortgage loan
+• This pre-approval letter explicitly tells real estate agents and home sellers how much a buyer can responsibly borrow in a home mortgage loan.

-• Pre-approvals can help buyers in negotiations, because they show that the buyer is prepared and qualified
+• Pre-approvals can help buyers in negotiations because they show that the buyer is prepared and qualified to purchase a home in a certain budget.

-You can gain a distinct advantage over other homebuyers by arranging for financing even before you put an offer on a home.
+Did you know that you can gain a distinct advantage over other homebuyers by arranging for financing even before you put an offer on a home?
+Read on for more insights on how a pre-approval can help you compete in a tight market.

 What is a pre-approval?

-A pre-approval is a more official and involved process where the lender verifies credit information and financial documents provided by the potential buyer.
-These documents include, but are not limited to:
+A pre-approval is a more official and involved process where the lender does verify credit information and financial documents provided by the potential buyer.
+These documents often include, but are not limited to:

 • Income verification (pay stubs)